ipums/ipums.github.io/_posts/2018/2018-10-04-the-gpl-license-and-linking-still-unclear-after-30-years.markdown

 The goal we're trying to achieve here is to simply make IPUMS data easier to use for R users.
 We don't charge for IPUMS data, and if you know anything about our mission, we strongly believe in keeping data free.
 We're not going to profit in any way from incorporating readr in our library.

 It's true that someone downstream may take ipumsr and use it in a way that they profit from it.
 I don't know how the authors of readr would feel about that.
 At IPUMS, we'd be ok with that.
-If they modified our library, we'd want those modifications to be released back to the public, and the MPLv2 license that we use formalizes that wish.
+If they distributed a modified version of our library, we'd want the source code for those modifications to be released back to the public, and the MPLv2 license that we use formalizes that wish.
 But their own code that simply uses our library?
 That's for them to decide.

 So, we're going with option 2.
 It doesn't feel great, but we're going with the option that feels most pragmatic and is in the spirit with being as helpful as we can to the R community.
 If the enforceability of the GPL on code that simply uses a library is ever sorted out (and it's been 30 years, so we're not holding our breath) we will of course adjust accordingly, but until then, we're just happy that our library will be available for others to use with few strings attached.